 2.4.
 Molecular characterization of most virulent isolate

 The isolate exhibiting the highest level of virulence across all disease parameters was selected and subjected to detailed molecular characterization to confirm its taxonomic identity and pathogenic relevance.
 Total genomic DNA was extracted from the mycelial growth using the NucleoSpin Plant II Kit (Macherey-Nagel).
 About 100 mg of mycelium was homogenized in liquid nitrogen, and the DNA was purified following the manufacturer's protocol, including incubation at 65℃ and subsequent elution in buffer PE.
-The quality of the extracted DNA was subsequently verified via 0.8% agarose gel electrophoresis before proceeding to amplification.
+The quality of the extracted DNA was subsequently verified via 0.8% agarose gel.

 The D1/D2 region of the Large Subunit (LSU) ribosomal DNA (28S rRNA gene) was targeted for Polymerase Chain Reaction (PCR) amplification to confirm the genus and species complex placement.
 The PCR was carried out in a 20 μL reaction volume containing 1X Phire PCR buffer, 0.2 mM each dNTPs,1 μL DNA, 0.2 μL Phire Hotstart II DNA polymerase, 0.1 mg/mL BSA, 3% DMSO, and 0.5 M Betaine.
 Amplification utilized the universal fungal primers LR0R (Forward: 5' ACCCGCTGAACTTAAGC 3') and LR5 (Reverse: 5' TCCTGAGGGAAACTTCG 3'), with a concentration of 5 pM each.
 The thermal cycling profile consisted of an initial denaturation step at 98℃ for 1 min, followed by 40 cycles of denaturation (98℃ for 5 sec), annealing (54℃ for 10 sec), and extension (72℃ for 15 sec), concluding with a final extension at 72℃ for 2 min.
 Successfully amplified products were checked on a 1.2% agarose gel and purified using ExoSAP-IT (GE Healthcare) to remove residual primers and dNTPs prior to sequencing.